gitmaster3000/voicecode/README.md

 1- Install Instructions.

 Compile the code using visual studio compiler or any other compiler which supports C# and SAPI libraries.
+Designed to work only with Windows 7 or above.

 2-Usage.